neofenixlive/snake-love2d/README.md

 # snake-love2d
-a simple snake game made for the löve2d framework v0.10.2, arrow keys control the head
+a simple snake game made for the löve2d framework v0.10.2, arrow keys control the snake head, avoid colliding with the walls or your tail and eat apples to grow in size.